Alessia drifted, never quite reaching wakefulness.

 Stella straightened a little at being addressed by name, something like protectiveness filling her too-small frame.

-Her vision whited out.
-For a heartbeat, she was somewhere else.
+Her vision whited out and for a heartbeat she was somewhere else.
 Somewhen else.

 Somewhere with the smell of the harbor on the wind and someone calling a name.
 A different name, one she hadn’t used in years …